dayao-live/EMBSYS100---AU19/assignment01/Two’s complement.md

-#2.
-Two’s complement
+2. Twoâ€™s complement

-Why use two’s complement to represent negative numbers?
+Why use twoâ€™s complement to represent negative numbers?

+Answer:

-Answer: Because it is easy for a computer to do adding and subtracting a negative number.
+Because it is easy for a computer to do adding and subtracting a negative number.
 It will be same way as  adding and subtracting a positive number.